 The Board also appoints an Assessor for the Valuation Area and bears the costs of the Assessor carrying out his statutory duties.
-The three Councils have also appointed the Assessor as Electoral Registration Officer (ERO) and again bears the costs of the ERO carrying out his statutory duties.
-The Assessor & ERO during 2023/24 was Pete Wildman.
-Pete Wildman retired from the position of Assessor & ERO with effect from 17 May 2024.
-He has been replaced, on an interim basis for six months subject to review, by Mark Docherty.
+The three Councils have also appointed the Assessor as Electoral Registration Officer (ERO) and again the Board bears the costs of the ERO carrying out his statutory duties.
+The Assessor & ERO during 2024/25 was Pete Wildman from 1st April to 19th May 2024 and Mark Docherty from 18th May 2024.